southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Email: FOIA@doc.sc.gov

-Bear in mind that FOIA requests may require requesters to make deposits for nominal fees incurred in the reproduction or certification of a record.
-Generally, the South Carolina Department of Corrections charges $0.25 a page as well as $25.92 per hour of search, retrieval, and redaction of records (Section 30–4–30(b))..
+FOIA requests may require requesters to make deposits for nominal fees incurred in reproducing or certifying a record.
+Generally, the South Carolina Department of Corrections charges $0.25 a page and $25.92 per hour for search, retrieval, and redaction of records (Section 30–4–30(b)).

 Finding an inmate in a state correctional facility is straightforward, as the interested individual can use the SCDC Offender Locator to find an inmate.
 However, a drawback is that it may take several business days for inmate information from state prisons to reflect on this database.

-To use the Locator, the searcher must know the inmate’s full name or SCDC I. D. Upon query, the database returns search results based on the parameter used.
-As the I. D. is unique to every inmate, it is the best search parameter to eliminate multiple search results.
+The searcher must know the inmate's full name or SCDC ID to use the Locator.
+Upon query, the database returns search results based on the parameter used.
+As the ID is unique to every inmate, it is the best search parameter to eliminate multiple search results.
 Clicking on a search result displays further information on the inmate.
 For local jails, the requester must search for the official inmate roster.
 This information is typically available on the local law enforcement website.
 For example, Horry County maintains an online Booking List, and Greenville County maintains an online inmate roster.

 How Can I Find an Inmate for Free in South Carolina?